ethanzitting/caddy-reverse-proxy/README.md

 - Ensure password access to the droplet is disabled
 - Use UFW to disabled all ports other than 80, 443, and 22
 - Ensure docker compose is installed, and your user has permission to use it
+- Ensure Caddy is installed, and your use has permission to use it

 // What is the the deal?